Thursday, 19 October 2006

 The third lesson was about female sexuality.
 Fed mainly on Hindi literature, where sex is hardly ever mentioned directly, I had an idea that sex was something pleasurable for men that was “tolerated or suffered” by women.
 Both, male and female students of the medical college had their “anthems” full of obscenities, and it was the women’s anthem that opened the magic door for me – sex could be something desired even by women!

 Probably I can come up with some more lessons that I received from ragging that perhaps today’s generation won’t care about.
-I am sure that today’s twelve year old knows much more about sex than what I knew at seventeen.
-If they don’t know, perhaps internet is better medium to learn than other guys slightly older than them through ragging.
+I am sure that today’s twelve year old know much more about sex than what I knew at seventeen.
+If they don’t know, perhaps internet is a better medium to learn, than other guys slightly older than them through ragging.

-My parents never spoke to me about sex and with friends, one spoke about it but that was more to experiment with words and our developing identities as men, but at least, I was shy about asking any real questions.
+My parents never spoke to me about sex.
+With friends, one spoke about it but that was more to experiment with words and our developing identities as men, but at least, I was shy about asking any real questions.
 Years later, when I tried speaking about sex to my teenage son, I soon realised that he already knew much more about it and probably I could have learned somethings from him!
 How times have changed.

 Note 2: After almost 18 years, this continues to be among the most popular posts on this blog.
-Thousands of persons have read it till now.
+Tens of thousands of persons have read it till now.

 A lot of readers get upset after reading it, in spite of my warnings.